nativya/vana-satya-proof-template-py/README.md

     - `proof.py`: Implements the proof generation logic
     - `__main__.py`: Entry point for the proof execution
     - `models/`: Data models for the proof system
-- `demo/`: Contains sample input and output for testing
+- `input/`: Contains a sample input file for testing.
+In production, the Satya node will mount the decrypted data point to the /input directory of the docker container
+- `output/`: Results output from the container is written here, this is passed to the Satya node after execution
 - `Dockerfile`: Defines the container image for the proof task
 - `requirements.txt`: Python package dependencies